bradleecrockett/Birthdate-Day-Calculator/README.md

 -----
 Use the algorithm to calculate the day of the week on which you were born.

-Write a function in Python named `zeller_function(month: int, day: int, year:int )` that:
+Write a function in Python named `zeller_function(month: int, day: int, year:int)` that:
 * Calculates and returns the appropriate day of the week that you were born on as a String.

 Write a function called `main()` that:
 * Asks the user for their birth month, day, and year.
-* Then uses the reponses from the user and your `zeller_function(month: int, day: int, year:int )` function to calculate the day of the week the user was born on.
+* Then uses the reponses from the user and your `zeller_function(month: int, day: int, year:int)` function to calculate the day of the week the user was born on.
-* Finally prints: "You were born on a *Monday*
+* Finally prints: "You were born on a *Monday*"

 ### Rubric
 Style - code format, whitespace and PEP-8 style is followed making code easy to read.